gabizon103/gabizon103.github.io/content/blog/intro-filament/index.md

     "in1":   [8, 9, 2, 3]
 }
 {% end %}
-This means we drive `opsel` with a value of 1 on cycle 0, a value of 0 on cycle 1, and so on.
+This means we drive {{inlinecode(id="filament", body="opsel")}} with a value of 1 on cycle 0, a value of 0 on cycle 1, and so on.
 Our output looks like this:
 {% code(id="filament") %}
 {"out": {"0": [11], "1": [36], "2": [7], "3": [18]}, "cycles": 7}
 {% end %}